brevzin/cpp_proposals/3491_define_static/define-static.md

 # Revision History

 Since [@P3491R1], added support for all string literal types.
 Having discovered [@CWG2765]{.title}, referring to that issue and updating wording to assume its adoption.
+Retargeting CWG and LWG.

 Since [@P3491R0], wording improvements.